Beyond Mechanical Pain provides pain education for allied health professionals.

 In 2017 he developed (in conjuction with exercise scientist James Ross) a practical rehabilitation workshop: Introduction to Kettlebells for Rehabilitation.
-He also become involved in teaching manual therapy at the osteopathy program at Victoria University.

 In 2018 he presented Exercise for Chronic Pain for Beyond Mechanical Pain, a 3 hour seminar on the effectiveness, mechanisms and applications of exercise for chronic pain, and presented Manual Therapy – A Process Approach as part of the Research to Practice workshop.